ndevar132/decode-rtp-audio/README.md

 # split_audio

-Scirpt split_audio can be used to split rtp audio stream from pcap file or network interface
+Script split_audio.py can be used to split rtp audio stream from pcap file or network interface.
+The converted audio is in raw format.
+To convert raw audio to wav, you could use sox.
+Script convert_wav.py in the source can be use to convert raw audio to wav.

 ## Requirement